xzel23/utility/README.md

 # com.dua3.utility

 A small library with utility classes.
-As of version 1.2, Java 8 is required.

 ## Requirements